Communications Taxes FAQs for Consumers

 What are the communications taxes rates on cable television?

 The Virginia communications sales and use tax rate is 5 percent of the amount billed for taxable services.
 In addition, a public rights-of-way use fee is charged to each customer monthly.
 The fee is determined by the Virginia Department of Transportation, and is subject to change annually.
-Effective July 1, 2015, the public rights-of-way use fee will be $1.05 per subscriber per month.
-This is an increase of $0.03 from July 1, 2014.
+Effective July 1, 2016, the public rights-of-way use fee will be $1.11 per subscriber per month.